therecipe/qt/README.md

 The project is pretty much a WIP and not recommended to be used in production yet.

-However the binding should already contain most open source modules and everything you need to build fully featured applications.
+However it should already contain most open source modules and everything you need to build fully featured applications.

-Also the Qt API is brought as unaltered as possible from C++ to Go, which should make it simple to prototype applications.
+Also the Qt API is brought as unaltered as possible from C++ to Go, which makes it ideal for prototyping.

----
----

 ## Screenshots